 “Take Back the Night” was used as the title of a 1977 memorial read by Anne Pride at an anti-violence rally in Pittsburgh.
 One of our Board members, Laura Lederer, named her 1980 book Take Back the Night to analyze the issue of violence against women.

 Canadians held a march to protest sexual violence in 1978 in Vancouver, British Columbia.
 The Vancouver Rape Relief held Take Back The Night marches from 1980-1985.
 In 1981, The Canadian Association of Sexual Assault Centers declared the third Friday of September to be the evening for Take Back The Night marches nationwide.
 Hundreds of communities throughout Canada hold events in September and have been featured as TBTNF’s 10 Points of Light to Take Back the Night.

-Take Back The Night Foundation: The Take Back The Night Foundation came together under the leadership of Katie Koestner, the first woman in the US to come forward nationally and publicly as the victim of campus “date” rape, when our early event holders united in 2001.
-The goal was to form a hub for information sharing, resources and support for both survivors and event holders.
-The Take Back The Night Foundation collects anecdotes, photos, memorabilia and oral histories from those who have participated in TBTN events around the world.
+The Take Back The Night Foundation came together in 2001 under the leadership of Katie Koestner, the first woman in the US to come forward nationally and publicly as the victim of campus “date” rape.
+The goal was to form a hub for information sharing, resources, and support for both survivors and event holders.
+The Take Back The Night Foundation collects anecdotes, photos, memorabilia, and oral histories from those who have participated in TBTN events around the world.
 We are actively collecting the history of Take Back The Night event holders and participants, and welcome all historic memorabilia for our archives.
 Please contact us with any items or information pertaining to TBTN’s history.